progit/progit/pl/09-git-internals/01-chapter9.markdown

            url = git@github.com:schacon/simplegit-progit.git
            fetch = +refs/heads/*:refs/remotes/origin/*

-Refspec składa się z opcjonalnego znaka `+`, oraz wskazania ścieżki źródłowej i docelowej `<src>:<dst>`, gdzie `<src>` wskazuje referencję na zewenętrznym serwerze, a `<dst>` jest miejscem, w którym te referencje będą zapisywane lokalnie.
+Refspec składa się z opcjonalnego znaku `+`, oraz wskazania ścieżki źródłowej i docelowej `<src>:<dst>`, gdzie `<src>` wskazuje referencję na zewnętrznym serwerze, a `<dst>` jest miejscem, w którym te referencje będą zapisywane lokalnie.
 Znak `+` wskazuje Gitowi, aby wykonywał aktualizację nawet wtedy, gdy ta referencja nie jest zwykłym przesunięciem (ang. fast-forward).

 <!-- The format of the refspec is an optional `+`, followed by `<src>:<dst>`, where `<src>` is the pattern for references on the remote side and `<dst>` is where those references will be written locally.
 The `+` tells Git to update the reference even if it isn’t a fast-forward. -->